ArgoCanada/argoFloats/README.md

 2. The `subset` function is used to narrow the region of interest, yielding 39 profiles as of mid-June, 2020.

-3. `getProfiles` is used to download the netcdf files that contain the profile measurements.
+3. `getProfiles` is used to download the NetCDF files that contain the profile measurements.

 4. `readProfiles` is used to read those files.